callstack/react-native-testing-library/docs/API.md

 ## `act`

 Useful function to help testing components that use hooks API.
-By default any `render` and `fireEvent` calls are wrapped by this function, so there is no need to wrap it manually.
+By default any `render`, `update`, and `fireEvent` calls are wrapped by this function, so there is no need to wrap it manually.
 This method is re-exported from [`react-test-renderer`](https://github.com/facebook/react/blob/master/packages/react-test-renderer/src/ReactTestRenderer.js#L567]).